Can Gut Health Affect Sleep? What Human Research Shows About the Gut Microbiome

 Why Melatonin Is Not the Whole Answer

-Melatonin is a hormone your brain produces in response to darkness.
-It helps signal circadian timing and supports the transition toward sleep.
-It may help some people with jet lag, delayed sleep timing, or shifted sleep schedules.
+Melatonin is a hormone your brain releases in response to darkness.
+It supports circadian timing and helps signal the transition toward sleep, and supplements may help some people, especially with jet lag, shift work, or a delayed sleep schedule.

 The Gut-Brain-Sleep Axis